cisco-open/ResponsibleAI/docs/RaiModule/Basic component of RAI Design.rst

 - **Representation**

- - Certificates allow professionals to quickly and easily define standards for AISystems in different domains and tasks.
+ - Certificates allow users to quickly and easily define and communicate standards for AISystems in different domains and tasks.
- - Once a certificate has been added to an AISystem, the AISystem can quickly and easily be evaluate whether or not it meets the standards of the certificate allowing for quick yet robust evaluation.
+ - Once a certificate has been added to an AISystem, the AISystem can quickly and easily evaluate whether or not it meets the standards of the certificate allowing for quick yet robust evaluation.
  - Certificates are written in JSON and can contain logical and relational operators, with the ability to retrieve any metric associated with an AISystem.